ONSdigital/go-ns/README.md

 Common Go code for ONS apps:

-* Common HTTP handlers for healthcheck, requestID and timeout handling
+* Common HTTP handlers for healthcheck, requestID, reverse proxy and timeout handling
 * A logger which supports structured context-based logging

 ### Licence